-In our modern world where lots of barriers have been removed, employees don’t tend to stick around with the same employer for their entire careers.
-In any business, employees come and go for different reasons: maybe a better job, starting a family or retiring.
-Regardless of their reason, leaving a company is a normal process of the business balance.
+In our modern world, employees do not tend to stick around with the same employer for their entire careers.
+Employees come and go for different reasons in any business: maybe a better job, starting a family, or retiring.
+Regardless of their motivation, leaving a company is a normal process of the business balance.

-According to a study conducted by Gallup Workforce Panel in 2015, half of U.S. employees were watching the job market or actively looking for a job.
+According to a Gallup Workforce study in 2015, half of U.S. employees were watching the job market or actively looking for a job.
 So, at one point, if your business is more than just one person, you will most likely deal with employee turnover.

-But, when too many employees are leaving regularly, it can become a problem for your business - affecting productivity, morale, and ultimately, company growth.
+But, when too many employees are regularly leaving, it can become a problem for your business - affecting productivity, morale, and, ultimately, company growth.

-That is the reason why employee turnover is a major concern for businesses of all sizes, as workers leaving an organization for another one can create considerable costs for employers.
+That is the reason why employee turnover is a significant concern for businesses of all sizes, as workers leaving an organization for another one can create considerable costs for employers.
 That is why it is crucial to know:

 According to Wikipedia, in the context of human resources, turnover is the act of replacing an employee with a new employee.
 Partings between organizations and employees may consist of termination, retirement, death, transfers, and resignations.

 In the HR specialized language, when we talk about the turnover of staff turnover or labor turnover, we talk about the same thing: the rate at which an employer loses employees.
-It indicates the period employees tend to stay within a company.
+It shows the period employees tend to stay within a company.

 Therefore, employee turnover is the measurement of the number of employees who leave an organization during a specified time, typically one year.
 While an organization usually measures the total number of employees who leave, turnover can also apply to subcategories within an organization like individual departments or demographic groups.
 The turnover includes any employee departure, including resignations, layoffs, terminations, retirements, location transfers, or even deaths.